marcduiker/azure-functions-university/lessons/cosmosdb.md

 5.3 Add a Managed Identity

 We need the Azure Functions Application to be able to read both secrets in the Key Vault, to do so let's add a system-assigned managed identity to our application, which will be used to access the protected secrets.
 A system-assigned identity is ideal for this case since the identity will be tied to the Functions Application and will have the same life cycle.
 Follow the instructions at [this](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet#add-a-system-assigned-identity) Microsoft Docs official guide to enable the System Assigned identity.
-At the Azure Portal, select you Azure Function App, then settings, and Identify at the left panel, as showing in the below image:
+At the Azure Portal, select you Azure Function App, then settings, and Identity at the left panel, as showing in the below image:

 ![managed-identity](../img/lessons/cosmos/managed-identity.png)